carnegie/Create_Wind_and_Solar_Resource_Files/example_ERA5/README.md

 ### Average grid cells

-To average all grid cells selected, run the following script:
+To average all grid cells selected, run the script `step2_get_time_series_newERA5.py`.

-`python step2_get_time_series_newERA5.py`

-In order to do this correct, you need to modify the example script by telling the model where the grid-scale capacity factor data is, and which mask file/region you are using.
+Modify the path to the grid-scale capacity factor data in this script to point where you stored these.
+Then run the script with the following command including the specifics as arguments:

+`python step2_get_time_series_newERA5.py 2016 REGION METHOD TODAYS_DATE SCF_WCF SOURCE MASK`

+for example:

+`python step2_get_time_series_newERA5.py 2016 US 3 20230925 scf ERA5 ERA5`

 This step involves reading the grid-cell scale capacity factor files which are large in size.
 So it is recommanded to run this on a cluster.

 ### Convert the output *.nc files to CSV

-The previous step will generate a list of NetCDF files, each contrains the hourly average capacity factor for a year.
-To convert it to CSV table as recognized by the model, run the following script:
+The previous step will generate a list of NetCDF files, each contains the hourly average capacity factor for a year.
+To convert it to CSV table as recognized by many models, run the following script, providing the target output directory as an argument:

 `python step3_generate_excel.py PATH_TO_NETCDF`

+for example:

+`python step3_generate_excel.py outfiles/20230922_US_mthd3`